sowmithra91/personal_health_assistant/README.md

 ## Getting Started

 ### Prerequisites
 Ensure you have Python installed on your system.
 You can download it from [python.org](https://www.python.org/) if needed.
-This project is compatible with Python 3.8 or higher.
+This project has been tested with Python 3.13.0.

 ### Installation
 1. **Clone the Repository**